 The experience instilled in her a determination to improve her lot.
 With a thirst for knowledge, she won a place at Harvard University, majoring in English.

-Anderson was not career-minded then.
+Yates was not career-minded then.
 After she graduated, she worked at a restaurant in her hometown.
 Next door was a small real estate brokerage owned by her high school boyfriend’s father.
 She got a job there helping families to buy homes and generate wealth – something her family never did when she was growing up.

 She enjoyed the dynamism – realtors essentially run their own business – but aspired to tackle bigger problems and impact on more people, inspired by leadership books from the likes of Ben Horowitz, a Silicon Valley investor.